jubilee-church-coventry/pa-team/editing-and-uploading-preaches.md

 Normalisation
 -------------

 To make it easier for people to listen to the track we're going to manipulate the audio.
-The main thing that we're going to do is normalise the audio so that the maximum gain is zero, this ensures that week to week the recording are all roughtly the same volume when played back.
+The main thing that we're going to do is normalise the audio so that the maximum gain is zero, this ensures that week to week the recording are all roughly the same volume when played back.

 To normalise the audio choose `Effect -> Normalize…` which will bring up a dialog asking giving you a few options.
 The following is the default and is fine: